UK PM's ex-media boss, friend to face charges for hacking

 Critics say Cameron appointed Coulson in order to secure the backing of the journalist's former boss, Murdoch, and say the appointment showed a shocking lack of judgment.

-Brooks, instantly recognisable by her long, curly red hair, was close to Cameron, socialising with him over Christmas breaks, and both were embarrassed when an inquiry into media ethics read out text messages sent between the two.
+Brooks, instantly recognizable by her long, curly red hair, was close to Cameron, socializing with him over Christmas breaks, and both were embarrassed when an inquiry into media ethics read out text messages sent between the two.

 Tuesday's decision to press charges is far from the end of the matter.
 Police have two other ongoing inquiries examining allegations that journalists hacked into computers and made corrupt payments to public officials in return for information.